 2. Igatpuri Hill Station

-This wonderfully-green valley full of waterfalls, forests, birds and a wildlife sanctuary is a great place to visit for rest and recuperation from the stresses of a daily grind which every city imposes on its denizens.
+This wonderfully green valley full of waterfalls, forests, birds and a wildlife sanctuary is a great place for a one-day trip near Nashik.
+It lets you rest and recuperate from the stresses of the daily grind which every city imposes on its denizens.
 For those who want to find real peace, Igatpuri also offers the Vipassana Meditation Academy which imposes silence on its participants and helps them find themselves.
+This meditation centre is the main reason why people consider Igatpuri one of the best Nashik tourist places.

 Places to visit in Nashik: Religious Sites